This gallery contains 6 photos.

 “There’s something about formaldehyde that turns everything pale,” explained Neal Scanlan, “It’s very insipid.
 So the colour is lost, and this milky white sort of creature, crammed into a jar, left a lasting impression on everybody, including Ridley.”Arthur Max added: “There was a giant squid in yellow formaldehyde in a huge glass jar which I showed Ridley photographs of, and he said, ‘that’s it, that’s the quality I want to this creature’.”

-Although cephalopods were the main influence for the Trilobite, Neville Page did not intend the tentacled monster to directly resemble an octopus.
+Although cephalopods were the main influence for the Trilobite, Neville Page did not intend it to directly resemble an octopus.
 “The fact that it had seven tentacles, that was a struggle [for] me for quite a while,” he said, “because we didn’t just want to do an octopus — and there were a few images in the very beginning where it looked just like an octopus.
 But in the end, it was all about one pose that I did to give it a sense of one locomotion, and make it look like there was power and strength in these tentacles to actually lift it off the ground.”
 The movements of the Trilobite were also based on various mollusks.

 The creature designers were also influenced by artist Jean Giraud’s illustrations for a comic strip, The Long Tomorrow, written by Dan O’Bannon and published in 1975.
 Specifically, what served as an inspiration was an extraterrestrial shapeshifter being, an ‘Arcturian’, previously disguised as a woman, which attacks one of the characters in a sequence.
 The fight between the Engineer and the Trilobite is somehow analogous, although the outcome is not as bright for the pale humanoid.
 Scanlan commented on the design of the Trilobite: “[Page] sent a design over which you could see the origins of man in.
 You could see where it had come from, and you could see the prehistoric elements, and yet alien-like qualities to the character.”
 The special effects crew built a full-size animatronic, with complex head and mouth mechanisms, and enormous tentacles.

-As already said, Spaihts’s original version of the story included a variety of Aliens and Alien-like creatures.
+Spaihts’s original version of the story included a variety of Aliens and Alien-like creatures.
 Both Scott and Spaihts always wanted peculiar, new kinds of Alien to appear in the film. “[Scott] was always pushing for some way in which that Alien biology could have evolved.
 We tried different paths in that way.
 We imagined that there might be eight different variations on the xenomorphs – eight different kinds of Alien eggs you might stumble across, eight kinds of slightly different xenomorph creatures that could hatch from them.
 And maybe even a rapid process of evolution, still ongoing, in these Alien laboratories where these xenomorphs were developed.
 So Ridley and I were looking for ways to make the xenomorphs new.”

-Holloway’s Chestburster grew into a pale white Alien thing — envisioned by Carlos Huante with a bulging Beluga-like head which ended in a pointy tip.
+Holloway’s Chestburster grew into a pale white Alien — envisioned by Carlos Huante with a bulging Beluga-like head ending in a pointy tip.
 Three other Aliens, supposed to resemble Giger’s original, were also supposed to make appearances; and at the end of the film, the Engineer is killed when an Ultramorph bursts out of its chest (a remnant of the accident that exterminated the Engineers of the military installation).
 The Ultramorph was subsequently fought by Shaw and killed with a diamond-tipped buzzsaw.
 Ultimately, the Aliens were excised from the script, and the Holloway Alien and the Ultramorph (whose big final fight was also removed) were merged into the Deacon.

 “The genesis of that character came after a conversation I had with Ridley,” said Huante, “about a design progression of the creatures to the xenomorph of the first film.
 I went home and thought about it but kept on with the Gigeresque Ultramorphs.
 Then as I worked I thought, ‘wouldn’t it be cool if these Aliens who are born of humans and haven’t been mixed genetically with the Engineers yet would look more human and less biomechanical’, of course this was for a different version of the script, but that’s where the Deacon (or Bishop, as he was originally named) came from.
 He later became an Ultramorph — and as the script changed slightly after I left the show, it became that thing at the end.”

 Standing about four feet tall right after its gruesome birth, the Deacon was described by the filmmakers as an ancestor of Giger’s Alien.
 Most of the artists involved in the creature designs for Prometheus attempted to envision the creature, with Huante leading the creative team.
-The creature was labeled as such after the pointy shape of the back of its head.
+The creature was named after the pointy shape of the back of its head.
 “It looks like a bishop’s mitre,” Max said, “the evil deacon’s pointed hat.”
 The entirety of the concept art pieces maintained the configuration of a long head with a pointed back end.
 “The first impressions are often the best.
 I remember [that] when we joined the project there was a drawing in existence [by Neville Page] of a rather silvery metallic looking Deacon — the Deacon being the description for the pointy back of the head — still unapproved.
 It was quite impressionistic, but it was great,” said Neal Scanlan.
 The final design was the result of a long brainstorming process, which involved Neville Page, Carlos Huante, David Levy and Steve Messing — the work of whom ultimately had the most influence on the final design.

 Messing’s concept art pieces were mainly based on horse foal births; the skin of the Deacon is, in fact, designed after the placenta of a horse.
 “Foals are gangly and ungraceful but have to grow quickly,” explained Scanlan, “a foal or a giraffe, if they’re born in the wild, out in the open, have to get on their own feet and ambulatory [sic] very quickly.
 They’re ungainly, but they develop fast, and that’s what we wanted, so that was the strategy with the Deacon.
 Steve managed to get it — something between horrific and beautiful with the way he rendered the quality of the surface treatment.
 It had a sort of iridescent quality we really wanted.
 So it was kind of beautiful-scary.”
 The designers also tried to infuse human elements into the creature, much in the series’ tradition.
 Like the original idea for the Alien, the Deacon featured feminine elements into its design — due to its ‘genetic cocktail’.
 “It came from Shaw and Holloway, which then produced the Trilobite,” said Neal Scanlan, “We tried to hold on to some Shaw, some femininity.
 It was born of a female before being born of a male.”

-The Deacon’s peculiar jaw structure was based on the goblin shark, a real abyssal species with a unique ‘extendable’ jaw.
+The Deacon’s jaw structure was based on the goblin shark, a real abyssal species with a unique ‘extendable’ jaw.
 This trait was originally ascribed to the Holloway Alien, and then inherited by the final Deacon.
 “There is a shark,” said Scanlan, “that Ridley cited as reference for us right from the start that has an entire new jaw that unfolds from the inside of its skull, so the jaw opens and a secondary jaw comes out.
 Had someone told me that I would have thought that was pure fantasy, but when you see the real creature, it’s amazing.
 Ridley also cited an angler fish that has a light that sits forward of its head, which again is an amazing thing to see.”

 Huante had based his early designs on the same shark; according to the concept artist, however, they were rather different from the final result. “[the Deacon has] some of the mouth structure from the goblin shark,” he said, “or at least the concept of how the mouth shot out.
 The Goblin is very delicate, and my creatures were not delicate.
 I wanted them to be elegant but wickedly strong.”
 Huante later added: “I really thought they were going to make my Deacon, but for some really strange reason they went with the one from the storyboards which was not my character and not the design.
 The board artist illustrated it for the purposes of storytelling for the storyboards but not as the design.
 I had illustrated a couple of efforts for the open mouth which they showed in the documentary but they were for an even different version that was after the Deacon, when I thought of making the creature even more human.
 The design of the actual Deacon was abandoned.”